aomlomics/opal/README.md

 docker rm --force opal; docker rmi opal
 ```

 To open the container in VSCode, open the Command Pallette `ctrl + shift + p` and run `Dev Containers: Attach to Running Container` (this requires the Dev Containers extension).

+Open the folder `/app/Opal/server` in VSCode.

 When opening the first time, VSCode will think every file has been changed (potentially line-termination inconsistencies, not sure).
 Discard all git changes before starting any work.
 You should only have to do this once after creating the container.

-## server
+# server
+The server must be handled inside the Docker container.

 To reattach your terminal to the gunicorn process, use
 ```bash